Support vector machine: Motivation

 H_{1} does not separate the classes.
 H_{2} does, but only with a small margin.
 H_{3} separates them with the maximal margin.

 Classifying data is a common task in machine learning.

-Suppose some given data points each belong to one of two classes, and the goal is to decide which class a new data point will be in.
+Say we have a binary classification problem: suppose some given data points each belong to one of two classes, and the goal is to decide which class a new data point will be in.
 In the case of support vector machines, a data point is viewed as a $p$-dimensional vector (a list of $p$ numbers), and we want to know whether we can separate such points with a $(p-1)$-dimensional hyperplane.
 This is called a linear classifier.
 There are many hyperplanes that might classify the data.
 One reasonable choice as the best hyperplane is the one that represents the largest separation, or margin, between the two classes.
-So we choose the hyperplane so that the distance from it to the nearest data point on each side is maximized.
+Therefore, we choose a hyperplane such that its distance from the data points nearest to it on each side is maximized.
 If such a hyperplane exists, it is known as the maximum-margin hyperplane and the linear classifier it defines is known as a maximum-margin classifier; or equivalently, the perceptron of optimal stability.

 More formally, a support vector machine constructs a hyperplane or set of hyperplanes in a high or infinite-dimensional space, which can be used for classification, regression, or other tasks like outlier detection.
 Intuitively, a good separation is achieved by the hyperplane that has the largest distance to the nearest training-data point of any class (so-called functional margin), since in general the larger the margin, the lower the generalization error of the classifier.
 A lower generalization error means that the implementer is less likely to experience overfitting.